-Ultra Low Inoculum - Study Description
+Ultra Low Inoculum Studies: Description

-The objective of the study was to demonstrate that the Platelet PGDprime Test was able to detect bacteria missed by early culture due to sampling error.
-This study was performed using three lots of Platelet PGDprime Test.
-Leukocyte reduced platelets (LRAP in plasma, LRAP in PAS-C and plasma, and pools of LR WBDP were inoculated with 3 bacterial species: a Gram-positive (Bacillus cereus), a Gram-negative (Klebsiella pneumoniae) and a slower growing organism (Staphylococcus epidermidis).
-A negative control was also prepared by inoculating PBS into the same platelet matrices.
+The objective of these studies was to demonstrate that the Platelet PGDprime Test was able to detect bacteria missed by early culture due to sampling error.
+Each study was performed using three lots of Platelet PGDprime Test and leukocyte reduced platelets (LRAP in plasma, LRAP in PAS-C and plasma, and pools of LR WBDP).
+The first study evaluated 3 bacterial species: a Gram-positive (Bacillus cereus), a Gram-negative (Klebsiella pneumoniae) and a slower growing organism (Staphylococcus epidermidis).
+The second study tested Acinetobacter baumannii.
+In both studies a negative control was also prepared by inoculating PBS into the same platelet matrices.
 Inoculated units were blind coded so that the technologist performing testing was unaware of the expected results.

 Bacteria were inoculated at very low titer (targeting < 200 CFU per bag) into each bag, allowed to mix on platelet rockers for 1 to 2 hours and then sampled for initial testing by culture.
-Ten 8 mL samples were removed from each bag.
+Ten ≥ 4.5 mL samples were removed from each bag.
 A 1 mL volume from each sampling was added to each of four agar plates and incubated under aerobic conditions only as no anaerobic organisms were inoculated.
 Plates were monitored for growth.
 An inoculated bag was excluded from further study if colonies were observed on 10 of the 10 samples (indicating no culture sampling error).
 If colonies were observed on fewer than 10 of the 10 samples (indicating culture sampling error), the inoculated bag qualified for study inclusion.